Hypebeast (company)

-Hypebeast is a Hong Kong-listed company that focuses on contemporary culture and lifestyle.
-Originally founded in 2005 by Kevin Ma as a sneaker blog, over the years, Hypebeast has also expanded into other areas such as fashion, art, music, Web3, and more.
+Hypebeast is a Hong Kong–listed company that focuses on contemporary culture and lifestyle.
+It was originally founded in 2005 by Kevin Ma as a sneaker blog.
+Over the years, Hypebeast has expanded into other industries such as fashion, art, music, e-commerce, golf, and more.

 Hypebeast's three major divisions are Hypemedia, its online editorial and social media platforms; Hypemaker, an in-house creative production agency; and HBX, a retail platform.
-In addition to the Hypebeast media platform, which is in multiple languages, there are also Hypebae and Popbee for women, Hypemoon for Web3, Hypeart for art and Hypegolf for golf.
+In addition to the Hypebeast media platform, which is in multiple languages, there are also Hypebae and Popbee for women, Hypeart for art and Hypegolf for golf.
+In 2012, Hypebeast launched its print magazine, Hypebeast magazine.

 History

 Hypebeast was originally started as a sneaker blog in 2005 by Kevin Ma.